 Positive Action prices kits per classroom, and each one comes with materials for 30 students - you get more material at a lower cost.

-Multiple reports, like this one from the Pennsylvania Commission on Crime and Delinquency, show how Positive Action has increased their return on investment.
+Multiple reports, like this one from the Pennsylvania Commission on Crime and Delinquency, show how Positive Action has increased its return on investment.
 Their medium sensitivity model shows an ROI of 21,689%.

 The Washington State Institute for Public Policy also analyzed Positive Action’s effectiveness.
-They concluded that the program has a 94% chance of producing more benefits than cost with a $29.32 benefit to cost ratio.
+They concluded that the program has a 94% chance of producing more benefits than costs with a $29.32 benefit-to-cost ratio.

 While Positive Action’s SEL is designed to help kids, it reaches everyone, including teachers and parents.
 Positive Action focuses on all aspects of a person’s well-being, including: